yaph/charla/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/charla.svg)](https://pypi.org/project/charla)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/charla.svg)](https://pypi.org/project/charla)

-**Charla** is a terminal based chat application that integrates with [Ollama](https://ollama.com/), a backend designed to serve language models.
-To use Charla, ensure that the `ollama` server is running and at least one language model is installed.
+**Charla** is a terminal based application for chatting with language models.
+Charla integrates with [Ollama](https://ollama.com/) and [GitHub Models](https://github.com/marketplace/models) for exchanging messages with model services.

+To use Charla with models on your computer, you need a running installation of the `ollama` server and at least one supported language model must be installed.
+For GitHub Models you need access to the service and a GitHub token.
+Please refer to the documentation of the service provider you want to use for installation and setup instructions.

 ![preview](https://geeksta.net/img/tools/charla-chat-demo.gif)